ProtoXylos/TheNidavellirProject-Free/README.md

 ---

-### inspect_state_game Function
+### LobbyMSG Inspect StateGame Function

-The `inspect_state_game` function ensures the integrity and security of the state game message package by applying multiple validation checks.
+The `LobbyMSG Inspect StateGame` function ensures the integrity and security of the state game message package by applying multiple validation checks.
 These checks prevent potential crashes, invalid data processing, and malicious exploit attempts.

 #### Key Fixes and Validations:
 - **Overflow and Underflow Protections:**